 Risk Factors For Bicep Tendon Tear

-If you experience a sudden, severe pain in the upper arm or at the elbow after a fall or lifting a heavy object, you may have a biceps tendon tear.
-Only a board certified orthopedic can accurately diagnose your condition, but there are several risk factors that are associated with this injury including the following:
+If you experience sudden, severe pain in the upper arm or at the elbow after a fall or lifting a heavy object, you may have a biceps tendon tear.
+Only a board-certified orthopedic doctor can accurately diagnose your condition, but there are several risk factors that are associated with this injury including the following:

 - Falling down with your arm outstretched

 - Overuse injury involving overhead activities or overhead sports